Samraat: The King Is Here

 Samraat: The King Is Here is a 2016 Bangladeshi Bengali-language action crime thriller film directed by Mohammad Mostafa Kamal Raz and produced by Tiger Media Limited in association with Orkee Production and CINEMAWALA.
-The film features Shakib Khan, Apu Biswas, Indraneil Sengupta and Misha Sawdagor in lead roles.
-The first look teaser of the film was released on 6 August 2015 and official trailer released on 27 June 2016.
+Shakib Khan played the titular role, a leader of Bangladeshi organised crime syndicate operating from Malaysia, with Apu Biswas, Indraneil Sengupta and Misha Sawdagor in lead roles.
 The film narrates the fall of two notorious underworld mafia leaders.

-The film was released in Bangladesh on 7 July 2016.
+The film marked the 72nd film of Shakib Khan and Apu Biswas as a duo.
+The first look teaser of the film was released on 6 August 2015, and the official trailer was released on 27 June 2016.
+It was released in Bangladesh on 7 July 2016.